GalynaPchelianska/DevOps_online_Vinnytsia_2020Q42021Q1/m5/task5.2/readme.md

 10. We can to remove a user's password with command 'sudo passwd -d user_name'.
 We can to provide user with a password-free login with command 'usermod -s /usr/sbin/nologin username'.

-11. We can to extende format of information about the directory with commands 'ls -l' and 'stat'.
+11. We can to extende format of information about the directory with commands 'ls -l' or 'ls -la' and 'stat'.

 ![img](/../master/images/task_5_2_6.png?raw=true "screenshot")

 With command 'ls' we receive next information:
 The first character shows the file type:
 - - Regular file.